Rainmire/message-me/README.md

 Users can start a direct conversation with multiple other users using the Create Conversation button.
 This opens a new conversation form, which when submitted redirects to the newly created conversation.

-The conversation controller in the Rails backend creates ConversationMembership models for both the current user and the users they're starting a conversation with.
+All users participating in the new conversation are notified via a `WebNotificationChannel`, and are automatically subscribed to the new `ChatChannel`.
+This allows them to immediately receive data from the new conversation without performing any actions.

 ## Adding New Members to a Conversation